Lahntal railway: Current services

+Transport associations

+The line is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM) between Koblenz and Diez and in the area of the transport association Rhein-Main-Verkehrsverbund (RMV) between Limburg (Lahn) and Wetzlar.

+Additionally, the VRM fares applies for rides coming from the VRM area up to Limburg as well as up to Elz Süd (RB29) and Wilsenroth (RB90) and backwards.

 Freight

 216 102 with the weekly tanker train in Balduinstein, 2003.

 Since the decline of mining in the Lahn valley there has been little freight on the line.
 Up to the 1990s regular freight traffic gradually came to a standstill.
 The Löhnberg–Wetzlar section for many years had no freight.
 Many goods yards and the extensive system of track that existed before the turn of the century were largely eliminated.

 The situation has changed since the 1980s as all trains for the transport of clay mined in the Westerwald and bound for Italy have since the closure of the Brexbach Valley Railway between Engers and Siershahn travelled via Limburg.
 Loaded clay wagons from the Westerwald are assembled into unit trains in Limburg.
 These trains then run over the Main-Lahn line to Frankfurt, Mannheim and Basel, mainly continuing to Domodossola in northern Italy.
 Therefore, Limburg station still has an extensive goods yard.
 Clay is transported by truck from the mines in the adjacent Westerwald to Löhnberg station, where it is loaded on the Lahn Valley Railway.
 Thus, Limburg and Löhnberg are the only stations on the Lahn valley line that still handle freight.